hougesen/mdsf/README.md

           Read input from stdin and write output to stdout

       --config <CONFIG>
-          Path to config
+          Path to config file

       --debug
           Log stdout and stderr of formatters

       --threads <THREADS>
-          Amount of threads to use.
+          Amount of threads to use

-          Defaults to 0 (auto).
+          Defaults to 0 (auto)

       --cache
           Cache results